 JUCM The Journal of Urgent Care Medicine (JUCM) makes every effort to select authors who are knowledgeable in their fields.
-However, JUCM does not warrant the expertise of any author in a particular field, one is it responsible for any statements by such authors.
+However, JUCM does not warrant the expertise of any author in a particular field, nor is it responsible for any statements by such authors. any author in a particular field, nor is it responsible for any statements by such authors.
 The opinions expressed in the articles and columns are those of the authors, do not imply endorsement of advertised products, and do not necessarily reflect the opinions or recommendations of Braveheart Publishing or the editors and staff of JUCM.
-Any procedures, medications, or other courses of diagnosis or treatment discussed or suggested by authors should not be used by clinicians without evaluation of their patients' conditions and possible contraindications or dangers in use, review of any applicable manufacturer's product information, and comparison with the recommendations of other authorities.
+Any pro-cedures, medications, or other courses of diagnosis or treatment discussed or suggested by authors should not be used by clinicians without evaluation of their patients' conditions and possible contraindications or dangers in use, review of any applicable manufacturer's product information, and comparison with the recommendations of other authorities.